 There is also the question of whether multiple jobs can share a node or

-are not unreasonable in many cases.
+but the defaults are not unreasonable in most cases.
 But this can impact the time it

-takes to schedule jobs; if all the nodes in the cluster are in use, even if
+takes to schedule jobs; if all the nodes in the cluster are in use, even though

-some nodes are only running jobs with shared mode set, if your job has the
+most nodes are running jobs with oversubscribe mode set, if your job has the

 exclusive mode set, there will be no nodes available to it.
 But a job with